SeriousGuy888/HatapediaSvelte/src/content/articles/Scammington.md

 ## Order 66 Accident

-The Glorious Leader accidentally called Order 66 in Scammington, which resulted in the death of almost the entirety of the Scammington villager population.<sup>[exact dates needed]</sup>
+The Glorious Leader accidentally called [[Order 66 Spawn Egg|Order 66]] in Scammington, which resulted in the death of almost the entirety of the Scammington villager population.<sup>[exact dates needed]</sup>

 ## Refugee Crisis of the Sandy Island Demolition